gpmayorga/centrifuge-crowdloan-transfers/README.md

 ## Sending funds to crowdloan contributors for Centrifuge
 ### March 2024
+This repo has been created in an effort to help the remaining crowdloan contributors claim their rewards sending the necessary fees for the transfer to happen.
+The script is intended to run only once and not again after the transfers are done but will be kept here for the records.

+#### Contents:
 The `getUniqueAddresses.js` script is designed to fetch unique addresses from Centrifuge's subscan API.
 It queries for an initial transfer previously done on-chain to all crowdloan contributors where 0.001CFG was sent.
 The script tries to cincumvent Subscan limitations on API requests/s and max_pages by querying for the remaining block numbers once limits are reached.
 Once all unique addresses are collected, they are saved to a JSON file named `uniqueAddresses.json`.
 It's important to note that an API key is required for the requests, which needs to be added where `'YOUR_API_KEY'` is mentioned in the code.
 A free subscription is enough.